rutvi-sutaria/repo/final_project.md

 ## Identifying the audience and conducting interviews

 I identified people who dring coffee daily as my target audience.
 Since a lot of people fall into this category, it was easy to get interviews.

+I interviewed people from my dorm and at Heinz college.

 Below are the questions for the interview and the responses I received:

 ### 1. Information about the interviewee: